 Fraxel, the skin treatment made popular by singer Jhene Aiko, can also be used to treat smile lines.
 "The Fraxel 1550 is another procedure that can help reduce smile lines because of the microscopic laser columns that penetrate deep into the skin and help the body remodel its own collagen.
 The Fraxel 1550 helps reduce signs of aging by resurfacing the skin, stimulating collagen, and initiating the growth of healthy, new skin cells.
 When there is a micro-injury to the skin, it forces the body to generate more collagen to repair the injury, creating a more youthful appearance," says Guanche.

 Adopt a Skincare Routine

 For cleansing, this clay-infused pick was recommended to us by Mariwalla.
-While many of the clay-rich skincare products on the market can be harsh and dehydrating to the skin, this one features mineral and coconut-derived cleansers (plus aloe and sugar beet extract!) to keep the skin's barrier in tip-top shape.
-Simultaneously, the Canadian glacier and Brazilian volcanic clays will help purify the complexion by nixing pore cloggers like dirt and makeup.
+While many of the clay-rich skincare products on the market can be harsh and dehydrating to the skin, this one features mineral and coconut-derived cleansers (plus aloe and sugar beet extract) meant to keep the skin's barrier in tip-top shape.
+Simultaneously, the Canadian glacier and Brazilian volcanic clays will help purify the complexion by nixing pore cloggers like dirt and makeup, according to the brand.